starlightrobotics/starlight-sensing/README.md

 ## DHT11 - Temperature and Humidity Sensor 🌡️💧
 Dive into the delightful world of temperature and humidity sensing with the DHT11 sensor.
 We've prepared examples for both Raspberry Pi and Arduino to make your experience smooth and joyful.

+## PIR - Motion Detection Sensor 🕵️‍♀️
+Walk into the fascinating domain of motion detection with PIR sensors.
+As always, we have examples tailored for Raspberry Pi and Arduino to ease you into this thrilling experience.